nxp-mcuxpresso/mcuxsdk-examples-matter/contact-sensor-app/README.md

 provides a prototype application that demonstrates device commissioning and different cluster control.

-The contact sensor communicates with clients over a low-power, 802.15.4 Thread network.
+This contact sensor communicates with clients over a low-power, 802.15.4 Thread network.

-It can be commissioned into an existing Matter network using a controller such as `chip-tool`.
+It can be commissioned into an existing Matter network using a controller, such as `chip-tool`.

-This example implements a `User-Intent Commissioning Flow`, meaning that the user has to press a button in order for the device to be ready for commissioning.
-The initial commissioning is done through `ble-thread` pairing method.
+This example implements a `User-Intent Commissioning Flow`, meaning that the user is required to press a button on the device in order to get it ready for commissioning.
+The initial commissioning is usually performed using the `ble-thread` pairing method.

 The Thread network dataset will be transferred on the device using a secure session over Bluetooth LE.
 In order to start the commissioning process, the user must enable BLE advertising on the device manually.
 To pair successfully, the commissioner must know the commissioning information corresponding to the
-device: setup passcode and discriminator.
+device: setup passcode and/or discriminator.
 This data is usually encoded within a QR code or printed to the device's UART console.

 <a name="supported-platforms"></a>